Non-asymptotic upper bounds for the reconstruction error of PCA: Introduction

+Classical results for PCA provide limit theorems for the empirical eigenvalues and eigenvectors when the sample size $n$ tends to infinity, see e.g. Anderson \cite{And} and Dauxois, Pousse and Romain \cite{DPR82}.
+For the Hilbert-Schmidt distance, the most well-known result is the Davis-Kahan $\sin \Theta$ theorem \cite{DK69}, which gives an upper bound in terms of the eigenvalue separation and the Hilbert-Schmidt norm of $\hat\Sigma-\Sigma$.
+In many cases, more precise bounds can be derived using higher-order spectral perturbation results.
+Nadler \cite{N08} obtains non-asymptotic bounds for the spiked covariance model and studies phase transitions when dimension and sample size tend to infinity simultaneously.
+Mas and Ruymgaart \cite{MR15} and Jirak \cite{M15} ask for near-optimal bounds for functional PCA with exponential or polynomial spectral decay.
+Koltchinskii and Lounici \cite{KL14,KL15a,KL15b,KL16} derive tight concentration bounds for the operator norm of $\hat\Sigma-\Sigma$ and study empirical spectral projectors in the so called effective rank setting.

-Bounds for the reconstruction error can be derived using the theory of empirical risk minimisation (ERM).
-This has been pursued by Shawe-Taylor et al. \cite{SWCK02,SWCK05} and Blanchard, Bousquet, and Zwald \cite{BBZ07}.
-In \cite{SWCK05}, a slow $n^{-1/2}$-rate is derived, while in \cite{BBZ07}, it is shown that the convergence rate of the excess risk can typically be faster than $n^{-1/2}$.
+Bounds for the reconstruction error using the theory of empirical risk minimisation (ERM) are derived by Shawe-Taylor et al. \cite{SWCK02,SWCK05} and Blanchard, Bousquet, and Zwald \cite{BBZ07}.
+While \cite{SWCK05} only establishes a slow $n^{-1/2}$-rate, in \cite{BBZ07} the existence of faster rates, difficult to quantify explicitly, is discovered.
+We take up the ERM approach in Section \ref{SecERM} below and establish by a simple recursion argument upper bounds, based on an interplay between a slow $n^{-1/2}$-rate and a fast $n^{-1}$-rate.
+These bounds clarify and partly improve the existing theory, while the proofs are short and transparent such that they have a value on their own.